charlescao460/MapleStoryDetectionSampleGenerator/README.md

 1. Cd into executable directory: `cd MapleStory.MachineLearningSampleGenerator\bin\Release\net5.0-windows`
 2. Run `MapleStory.MachineLearningSampleGenerator\bin\Release\net5.0-windows\WzComparerR2.exe`.
 Running `WzComparerR2.exe` will generate `Setting.config`, which is required for our MapRender.
 3. Use `WzComparerR2.exe` to find the desired map you want to sample.
 Assuming `993134200.img` is the map you want in Limina.
-4. Prepare your player PNGs in a directory.
-Since WzComparerR2 does not have Avatar supported inside MapRender, we have to draw player images in our post-processing steps.
-Player images should be transplant PNGs with only the player's appearance.
-You can get these PNGs by Photoshop or dump from [WzComparerR2.Avatar/Entry.cs](https://github.com/Kagamia/WzComparerR2/blob/master/WzComparerR2.Avatar/Entry.cs)(a little bit tricky). </br>Assuming `.\players` is the directory containing all images
+4. Prepare your player PNGs in a directory. </br>Since WzComparerR2 does not have Avatar supported inside MapRender, we have to draw player images in our post-processing steps.
+Player images should be transparent PNGs with only the player's appearance.
+You can get these PNGs by Photoshop or save from WzComparerR2's Avatar plugin.
+Assuming `.\players` is the directory containing all images
 5. Run ```.\MapleStory.MachineLearningSampleGenerator.exe -m 993134200 -x 5 -y 5 -f coco -o ".\output" --post --players ".\players"```</br>
-This means run the sampler in map 993134200.img with every 5 pixels in X and every 5 pixels in Y, outputing COCO format, and drawing players in post processor.
+This means run the sampler in map 993134200.img with every 5 pixels in X and every 5 pixels in Y, outputing COCO format, and drawing players in post processor. </br>
+You can run `.\MapleStory.MachineLearningSampleGenerator.exe --help` for usage hint.
+Also you can take a look of the entrypoint [Program.cs](https://github.com/charlescao460/MapleStoryDetectionSampleGenerator/blob/master/MapleStory.MachineLearningSampleGenerator/Program.cs)

+# Note
+* Since NPCs look like players, including them without annotation could result a negative effect on our model.
+If you want to hide all NPCs from generated samples, simply change [WzComparerR2.MapRender/MapData.cs](https://github.com/Kagamia/WzComparerR2/blob/master/WzComparerR2.MapRender/MapData.cs) to prevent any NPC data loaded into map render.

 # Output Formats
 ## Tensorflow TFRecord